pinterest/mysql_utils/README.md

 # Pinterest MySQL Management Tools

+## NOTE: THESE TOOLS WILL NOT WORK JUST WORK!!!
+You will need to add a fair amount of glue in order to make these tools work:
+  - **Service discovery**
+  - **A CMDB**
+  - **A bunch of company specific information in the environment specifics lib**

+It is hoped that this code will be useful to you as an example of working implementations of DB tools.

 ## Basics of MySQL at Pinterest

 Pinterest has historically used MySQL to store some of our most important data: